sahinkaraoglu/RestERP/README.md

 # RestERP - Restaurant Management System - SOON!

 RestERP is a comprehensive Enterprise Resource Planning (ERP) system developed for restaurant businesses.
-This application is an ASP.NET Core-based web application developed in accordance with Clean Architecture principles.

-# RestERP - Restaurant Management System

-RestERP is a comprehensive Enterprise Resource Planning (ERP) system developed for restaurant businesses.
 This application is built with **.NET Core 8.0** and follows Clean Architecture principles.

 <div align="center">